-Are your kids fans of the NBC TV Show called “American Ninja Warrior”?
-My kids sure are!
+Are your kids fans of “American Ninja Warrior”?
 This fantastic show follows competitors as they attempt to master the world's most challenging obstacle course.
-The events on the course are designed to test athletes strength, balance, and endurance- and my husband and I love how watching this show has inspired by kids to want to create their own version of an American Ninja Warrior course in our backyard!
-So when it came time to plan my son's 11th birthday party- there was no doubt what he wanted to do… hold his own backyard American Ninja Warrior Birthday Party competition!
+The events on the course are designed to test athletes strength, balance, and endurance.
+And when it comes to planning kids birthday parties– my kids always have an opinion about their theme and this year for my son's 11th birthday there was no doubt what he wanted to do- hold his own backyard American Ninja Warrior Birthday Party!

 Backyard American Ninja Warrior Course for Kids!

 Element #1: Quintuple Steps

 Most of the quarterfinal rounds on the TV show begin with the Quintuple Steps.
 To create our version, we started with leftover pallets that we had, covered them in plywood and then added “legs” to achieve the correct angle.
 Some of the legs were actually old table legs that we had in our garage!
 The key is to space them the proper distance apart so that the kids are challenged to reach them.

 Here is a great tutorial from Instructables on how to create your own quintuple steps!

 A slackline is a great element for a backyard course because it tests balance.
 If you are running the course with older kids, you can eliminate the strap across the top line that my son Jack is using to help him stay on the slack line.
 But for parties, it is better to give the kids a way to be successful rather than having them “lose” right on the second element!

 Instead of making this be a balance element as we did- you can make it closer to a true Ninja course by adding this kind of a slackline that is designed to test your upper body strength !
 It comes with a climbing ladder, 3 gymnastics rings, 3 monkey bars, and 3 knots!